Nest vs Hive – What's the difference?

 Which is harder to install?

-Hive and Nest cannot really be 100 per cent specific about every boiler they support – there are a whole lot of boilers out there.
-And some of them are o-old.
+Hive and Nest cannot really be 100% specific about every boiler they support – there are a whole lot of boilers out there – but there are decent guidelines to follow.

 - Combi and condensing boilers